 Options in FLAC3D are sold separately from the code license, allowing users to extend the program’s capabilities as meets their own analysis needs.
-Modules available as options for FLAC3D include: IMASS, Dynamic, Creep, and Thermal.
+Modules available as options for FLAC3D include: Cluster Computing, IMASS, Dynamic, Creep, and Thermal.

 IMASS